 Personnel records of College employees shall be open to inspection pursuant to the provisions of Chapter 119, Florida Statutes, and subject to any applicable exception from disclosure pursuant to applicable law(s) and any other applicable laws.
 Inspection of personnel records shall be subject to the following:

-Request for personal inspection of a College personnel file or job application must be made in the Human Resources Office.
-The Custodian of the Records or designee requests that the individual sign in so there is a record of the inspection.
+Request for personal inspection of a College personnel file or job application must be made in the Human Resources Office. -

-Upon request for personal inspection of a personnel file or job application, Human Resources staff will, to the extent reasonably possible, notify the employee or applicant whose records are being requested to be inspected that a request to examine the records has been made.
-This notification and possibility to be present cannot delay or be a condition precedent to the inspection.
+In the absence of a release signed by the employee/applicant any equestfor personal inspection of a personnel file or job application is referred to General Counsel’s Office. .

-The Director, Human Resources or designee will require that inspections be at a reasonable time and place in order to protect the records.
-All inspections will be made in the Human Resources Office under the supervision of the Director, Human Resources or designee.
+An employee may review their personnel file upon request.
+The Chief Human Resources and Organizational Development Officer or designee will require that inspections be at a reasonable time and place in order to protect the records.
+All inspections will be made in the Human Resources Office under the supervision of a member of the Human Resources department.

-The Custodian of the Records or designee shall furnish a copy or copies of any item(s) requested from the records upon payment of the fee requested by the College.
-This fee is currently set at ten cents per copy and may be changed as circumstances warrant.

 The following is typically provided by the Office of Human Resources in an information request regarding a present or former employee: